ersohnstyne/neverball-docs/Entities.md

 Key    | Description
 -------|------------
-model  | Filename of the model relative to the data directory. target | Path that the model will travel along, starting from the linked path_corner.
-Both position and rotation are controlled by this path.
+model  | Filename of the model relative to the data directory. target | Path that the model will travel along, starting from the linked *path_corner*.
+Both position and rotation are controlled by this path. target2 | Optional: Second path controls the orientation of the train, but has no effect on position.
+This is useful when you want to control the position and orientation independently of each other.

 The model must be in OBJ format.
 It must have triangular tesselation.
 All vertices must have normals and texture coordinates.
 A 3D modeller such as Blender or Wings3D may be used to create and export OBJ models.